Flank/flank/docs/host_binaries_solutions_comparison.md

 ### Where to host

-Git-annex allow to host binary files in deffrent locations, after little discussion with @yanek we choosed top 3:
+Git-annex allow to host binary files in deffrent locations, after little discussion with @jan-gogo we choosed top 3:

 1. Google Drive
 2. OneDrive